bullet-db/bullet-dsl/README.md

 #### BulletDeserializer

 This is an optional layer that can be configured in the Bullet Backends that support it.
 If one is not needed, the `IdentityDeserializer` can be used.
 This is primarily needed if the connector reads serialized bytes or some other custom format that needs to be converted into the appropriate input formats that the converter supports.
-A simple example could be if you were reading from Kafka messages, POJOs that you needed to convert to BulletRecords.
-But the POJOs were serialized before being ingested into Kafka and Kafka itself is not aware that they are POJOs.
-The `KafkaConnector` would produce raw serialized bytes of the POJO and you could use the `JavaDeserializer` to reify those bytes back into the POJO that the `POJOBulletRecordConverter` could use.
+A simple example could be if you were reading POJOS as Kafka messages that you needed to convert to BulletRecords.
+However, for some reason, the POJOs were serialized to raw bytes before being ingested into Kafka and Kafka itself is not aware that they are POJOs.
+The `KafkaConnector` would produce raw serialized bytes of the POJO and you would not be able to feed that into the `POJOBulletRecordConverter`.
+You could then use the `JavaDeserializer` to reify those bytes back into the POJO that the `POJOBulletRecordConverter` could convert.

 #### BulletRecordConverter